How Can I Get More Search Engine Traffic?

 Does your website consist of a few pages about your business, history, products or services, and how to contact you?
 If so, this could be why you aren’t getting much traffic from search engines.

 Google likes fresh, original content, and prefers to show users sites that have a lot of it.
 Also, website content like articles, blog posts, and guides give you more ways to add the keywords you are targeting to your site, which can in turn help you rank better and attract more visitors to your site.
+High-quality content can also attract SEO backlinks, which improve your backlink profile and ability to rank for competitive keywords.

 If you do not already have one, consider starting a blog or opening a knowledge base to write about the topics you are an authority on — it will help you more than you may realize!